Delaware River: Shipping

-In the Project of 1885, the U.S. government systematically undertook the formation of a 26 ft deep federal navigation shipping channel 600 ft wide from Philadelphia to into Delaware Bay.
+In the Project of 1885, the U.S. government systematically undertook the formation of a 26 ft deep federal navigation shipping channel 600 ft wide from Philadelphia to Delaware Bay.
 The River and Harbor Act of 1899 provided for a 30 ft channel 600 ft wide from Philadelphia to the deep water of the bay.

 Since 1941, the Delaware River Main Channel was maintained at a depth of 40 ft.
 Since 2013 there has been a push to deepen the 102.5-mile stretch from Philadelphia and Camden to the mouth of the Delaware Bay to 45 feet.

-The Delaware River port complex refers to the ports and energy facilities along the river in the tri-state PA-NJ-DE Delaware Valley region.
+The Delaware River port complex refers to the ports and energy facilities along the river in the tri-state PA–NJ–DE Delaware Valley region.
 They include the Port of Salem, the Port of Wilmington, the Port of Chester, the Port of Paulsboro, the Port of Philadelphia and the Port of Camden.
 Combined they create one of the largest shipping areas of the United States.
 In 2015, the ports of Philadelphia, Camden, and Wilmington handled 100 million tons of cargo from 2,243 ship arrivals, and supported 135,000 direct or indirect jobs.
 The biggest category of imports was fruit, carried by 490 ships, followed by petroleum, and containers, with 410 and 381 ships, respectively.
 The biggest category of exports was of shipping was containers, with 470 ships.
 In 2016, 2,427 ships arrived at Delaware River port facilities.
 Fruit ships were counted at 577, petroleum at 474, and containerized cargo at 431.

 At one time it was a center for petroleum and chemical products and included facilities such as the Delaware City Refinery, the Dupont Chambers Works, Oceanport Terminal at Claymont, the Marcus Hook Refinery, the Trainer Refinery, the Paulsboro Asphalt Refinery, Paulsboro Refinery, Eagle Point Refinery, and Sunoco Fort Mifflin.
 As of 2011, crude oil was the largest single commodity transported on the Delaware River, accounting for half of all annual cargo tonnage.